Animalympics: Release

 Despite the 1980 NBC premiere being cancelled midway, Lisberger Studios prepared a theatrical version for overseas markets by editing together the Summer and Winter Olympic Games sections, alongside other additions and changes to increase its run-time for theatrical exhibition.
 Though Animalympics never found a theatrical distributor in the U.S., Telepictures did acquire US home video and pay-TV distribution rights to it shortly after the NBC cancellation.
-It eventually got a full US TV premiere on NBC affiliate WPTZ on July 4, 1982.
+It eventually received a full US TV premiere on NBC affiliate WPTZ on July 4, 1982.
 Animalympics also aired in its theatrical form on HBO and Showtime nationwide in summer 1984, as well as intermittently during the early to mid-1990s on The Disney Channel.

 Availability

-The film was released on VHS by Warner Bros., Family Home Entertainment and UAV Corporation.
+The film was released on VHS by Warner Bros., Family Home Entertainment, and UAV Corporation.

-On April 3, 2018, Hen's Tooth Video put out the first-ever region 1 DVD release.
-In 2019, German label WinklerFilm put out a remastered DVD alongside the first-ever Blu-ray release worldwide.
+On April 3, 2018, Hen's Tooth Video released the first-ever region 1 DVD.
+In 2019, Austrian label Winkler Film released a remastered DVD alongside the first-ever Blu-ray release worldwide.